Nikon D90 vs Olympus E-P5

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D90 does not provide wifi capability.

 Both the D90 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The D90 was replaced by the Nikon D7000, while the E-P5 does not have a direct successor.
+The D90 was replaced by the Nikon D7000, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D90 or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.